dy0gu/mattermost-plugin-freemium/README.md

 The plugin has been tested with the following versions:

-- **9.11.x**
 - **10.x**

-Note that it should work with versions earlier than **9.11.0**, though this was the one where the new branding changes were introduced.
+- **11.x**

-Any new version is also likely compatible out of the box and will be incrementally supported while attempting to maintaining fixes for earlier releases.
+Any new version is likely also compatible out of the box and will be incrementally supported while attempting to maintaining fixes for earlier releases.

+Both the `team` and `enterprise` docker images should work with the plugin.

 ## Development 🛠️